rsruggles/MirageWebEngineSP/README.md

 * Var Map has been replaced with worldMaps (array).
 Introduced new variables: maxMaps (25 by default), and activeMap (set by function setActiveMap) used for interacting with only the map the player is currently on.
 * /warptomap # (0-25) command has been introduced.
 This is used for convenience of switching maps on the fly, and in general to demonstrate that more then one map can exist at a time.

+### What's new in version ac-0.1.5

+* Introduced basic NPC AI.
+Npcs will now wander around the map without restriction (They can wander off the map in any direction, and have no collision logic).

 ### Authors